What are my options if my Michigan workers compensation benefits have been terminated?

 Many employers and insurance companies put their profits ahead of people, and therefore injured workers get sorely mistreated.
 The information below will help you understand your options in the event your work comp benefits are terminated — or if your claim is denied.

-Call us at (855) 221-COMP for help from one of our workmans comp lawyers today.
+Call us at (855) 221-2667 for help from one of our workmans comp lawyers today.
 You can also fill out our free consultation form.
 We can help protect your rights to work comp benefits, so you can continue recovering.

 - What can I do if my work comp benefits are terminated?